tdlib/td/example/uwp/README.md

 Now `TDLib` can be freely used from any UWP project, built in Visual Studio.

 ## Example of usage
 The `app/` directory contains a simple example of a C# application for Universal Windows Platform.
-Just open it with Visual Studio 2015 or 2017 and run.
+Just open it with Visual Studio 2015 or later and run.